JasonMarkol/Trickle-Down-Mindset--Book-Note/Blog/Goal.md

   # 摘抄

-Campaigns need clear goals which can be used to measure progress Goals need to be realilistic and achievable
+<br/>Campaigns need clear goals which can be used to measure progress<br/>
+<br/>Goals need to be realilistic and achievable<br/>
-Don't overload yourself, so you can achieve, move on and maintain momentum
+<br/>Don't overload yourself, so you can achieve, move on and maintain momentum<br/>
 -------------------------------------------